khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 56
+#### <ins>**Namecoin**</ins>
+Namecoin is a decentralized application that is used to register names based on first to file paradigm.
+The same logic can be used to register domain names on decentralized.
+Once the domain name is registered by an owner no one can claim the same domain name unless the owner itself transfers it to someone else.
+This is a very basic example to understand the decentralized blockchain system.
+In Ethereum, the Namcoin-like application can be implemented with just a few lines of code.

 ### Day 55
 #### <ins>**Ethereum Merkle Tree**</ins>
 Just like in the bitcoin blockchain Ethereum blockchain also has Merkle tree which is a data structure to store transactions in a binary tree and each parent node hash is made of the child node’s data.
 Merkle tree also has a root hash, if anything anywhere in the tree is changed then the root hash will no longer be the same.
 Also, in Ethereum, to validate a transaction, only the branch of Merkle tree of a block is downloaded instead of the whole blockchain and the whole Merkle tree.